Phone: 914-997-2500 Ext. 107

 Email: Tamara A. Mitchel ›

 Tamara A. Mitchel practices in all aspects of matrimonial and family law.
 She graduated cum laude from Harvard Law School, after receiving a B.A. magna cum laude from Harvard College, where she was elected a member of Phi Beta Kappa.
 She also graduated from the Family Law Trial Advocacy Institute of the American Bar Association, Family Law Section.
-Ms. Mitchel has been selected for inclusion in Best Lawyers in America for Family Law 2018, 2019 and 2020 editions, Marquis Who’s Who in American Law 2017-2018 and in the New York Metro Super Lawyers list every year from 2013 through 2019.
+Ms. Mitchel has been selected for inclusion in Best Lawyers in America for Family Law every year from 2018 through 2021, Marquis Who’s Who in American Law 2017-2018 and in the New York Metro Super Lawyers list every year from 2013 through 2020.

 Ms. Mitchel is a partner at BodnarMilone, LLP, having joined the firm in 2018, when her previous firm, Berman Frucco Gouz Mitchel & Schub p.c., (BFGMS) merged into it.
 Ms. Mitchel was at BFGMS from 2002 through 2017, practicing exclusively in matrimonial and family law.
 Previously at the Pace Women’s Justice Center, she was one of the original supervising attorneys of the Family Court Legal Program, in which she represented, and taught law students to represent, domestic violence victims in the Westchester County Family Courts.
 Prior to that, Ms. Mitchel was an associate in matrimonial and family law for a sole practitioner and local court judge in Westchester County, and an associate in litigation at a corporate law firm in New York City.